 Towers in Italy to climb for a great view

-With the help of some fellow travel bloggers I’ve put together a selection of some of the less visited destinations in Italy which feature towers worthy of a climb.
+With the help of some fellow travel bloggers I’ve put together a selection of some of the less visited destinations in Italy as well as the famous spots which feature towers worthy of a climb.
 Crowning the hilltop town of Enna in central Sicily, Castello di Lombardia has been my favourite discovery in recent years: it has some of the best views I’ve encountered in Italy and the town has a rich history.
 At the other end of the country, tiny Ossana in Trentino wows visitors with its rewarding views of the Alps from Castel San Michele.
 So, if you’ve scaled the Leaning Tower of Pisa and you’ve conquered La Torre degli Asinelli in Bologna, read on for some inspiring alternatives.

 Campanone (Torre Civica), Bergamo, Lombardy

 by Maria and Rui at Two Find a Way

 Bergamo’s Campanone, or Civic Tower, dates back to the 12th century, and it has always served as a reference for both locals and visitors.
 Today it is a tourist attraction you absolutely can’t miss if you find yourself in Lombardy, one of Italy’s most stunning regions.
 The tower is located in Bergamo’s main square, Piazza Vecchia, and from the top you can not only admire a panoramic view to the city’s beautiful Old Town, but also the breathtaking nature around it.
 When we visited in the winter, the snow covered mountain peaks made the experience even more magical.

 With a height of almost 53 meters, Campanone stands as the city’s highest tower.
 However, don’t worry if you don’t feel fit to climb the 230 steps needed to get to the top: there’s a lift to take you there in just a few seconds.
 To add to the view, you can also admire Lombardy’s largest bell.